Alimov-8/flask-web-development/chapter6/README.md

 - It will need to implement a system to keep a secure user session context
 - A login form and a registration form will be needed to validate user input
 - A login view and a registration view (and templates for each) will be needed

+## User model updated

+`bcrypt` - To best protect the user passwords, bcrypt will be our hashing algorithm of choice.
+Bcrypt is purposely designed to be inefficient and slow (milliseconds rather than microseconds) for the computer to process, thereby making it harder to brute force

+    # Example model definitions and functions from book

+    class BlogAnonymous(AnonymousUserMixin):
+        def __init__(self):
+            self.username = 'Guest'

+    def set_password(self, password):
+        pass

+    def check_password(self, password):
+        pass

+    def is_authenticated(self):
+        pass

+    def is_anonymous(self):
+        pass

+    ... (read more from source code)